react-querybuilder/react-querybuilder/website/docs/datetime.md

 You can customize the algorithm by passing a `context.isDateField` configuration in the `formatQuery` options. `isDateField` can be a `boolean`, a function that returns a `boolean`, an object matching `field` properties, or an array of objects matching `field` properties.

-As a `boolean`, `true` will cause the rule value to be treated as a date, and `false` will cause it to be processed by the default rule processor.
+- As a `boolean`, `true` will cause the rule value to be treated as a date, and `false` will fall back to the default rule processor.

-As a `function`, the function will be passed the rule object and the options object (the same two arguments as the rule processor).
+- As a `function`, the function will be passed the rule object and the options object (the same two arguments as the rule processor).
 The function should return a `boolean` that indicates whether the rule value should be treated as a date.

-As an object, fields that match all the properties of the object will be treated as dates.
+- As an object, fields that match _all_ the properties of the object will be treated as dates.

-As an array of objects, fields that match all properties of at least one of the objects in the array will be treated as dates.
+- As an array of objects, fields that match all properties of _at least one_ of the objects in the array will be treated as dates.

-In the example below, the value in the "birthDate" rule matches the regular expression in the `isDateField` function, so the corresponding SQL output has the `date` keyword prepended to the value string.
+In the example below, the value in the "birthDate" rule matches the regular expression in the `isDateField` function, so the corresponding SQL output has the `date` keyword prepended to the value string (per the "postgresql" preset).
 The "mathNotDate" rule value does _not_ match the pattern and is therefore processed by the default SQL rule processor.

 ```ts
 // Returns true if the value appears to be an ISO date-only string (YYYY-MM-DD)